SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 This example gives you a quick taste some of the most powerful features of Agile Toolkit:

-* You can easily enhance existing components and even interact with the subcomponents it's built from
+* You can easily enhance existing components and even interact with the subcomponents they're built from
-* Code in Models and Views can be quickly refactored to encapsulate new functionality
+* Code in Models and Views can be quickly refactored to encapsulate new functionality without disrupting existing code and tests
 * You can develop and test custom components separately, then combine them into a UI of any complexity.